python/cpython/Doc/c-api/init.rst

 :ref:`lock-objects` in the child.
 When extending or embedding Python, there is no way to inform Python of additional (non-Python) locks that need to be acquired before or reset after a fork.
-OS facilities such as :c:func:`pthread_atfork` would need to be used to accomplish the same thing.
+OS facilities such as :c:func:`!pthread_atfork` would need to be used to accomplish the same thing.
 Additionally, when extending or embedding Python, calling :c:func:`fork` directly rather than through :func:`os.fork` (and returning to or calling into Python) may result in a deadlock by one of Python's internal locks